atomicpickle/Roguelike/README.md

     BETA 1.0.4
-    - fixed bug where having only a 1 handed weapon in your right hand caused an error.
+    - fixed bug where having only a 1 handed weapon in your right hand caused an error
     - level-tree is now expanded, all races can get up to level 20
     - all races now have different exp requirements to level up
-    - drawfs are easiest to level, humans mid range, elves hardest
+    - dwarfs are easiest to level, humans mid range, elves hardest
     - new spells added, Mega Heal, Tsunami, Deathknell
     - colorized Weapon, Armor and Item sub menus (status screen)
     - colorized Item sub menu (battle screen)